Locations:

 What is the life expectancy for urothelial carcinoma?

-Like many types of cancer, early detection and treatment increase the chance of living longer with bladder cancer.
-According to 2018 data from the National Cancer Institute (NCI), 96% of people who received treatment for early-stage cancer were alive five years after diagnosis.
-Overall, 77% of people with bladder cancer were alive five years after diagnosis.
+Data from the National Cancer Institute (NCI) show that nearly 98% of people who received treatment for early-stage bladder cancer between 2015 and 2021 were alive five years after diagnosis.
+Overall, 79% of people with bladder cancer were alive five years later.

-Like most cancers, kidney cancer, including renal pelvis cancer, is most treatable when found in its early stages.
-NCI data from 2018 show 93% of people treated for early-stage kidney cancer were alive five years after diagnosis.
-The overall five-year survival rate was 76.5%.
+NCI data show that 93% of people treated for early-stage kidney cancer (including urothelial carcinoma) were alive five years after diagnosis.
+The overall five-year survival rate is nearly 77%.

 A note from Cleveland Clinic